Importing SSL Certificates

 - “SSL peer certificate or SSH remote key was not OK”

 These error messages mean that you do not have the required certificate authorities installed on your IBM i to secure communication between your IBM i and CyberSource.
+This may occur during initial setup, or when CyberSource updates certificates on their server.
 Fortunately, this is easy to fix.

 The necessary certificates can be downloaded as a zip file here: CyberSource SSL Certificates

-Unzip the certificates and FTP the files to your IBM i.
+Unzip the certificates, and FTP all of the files to your IBM i.
+The recommended directory to upload the certificates to is:

 Applying the Certificates